Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: A Case for PiM-based Timing Attacks

 \subsection{Existing Main Memory Attack Primitives}

-Main memory timing attacks are powerful as they can be used to gather information on applications that share main memory and establish covert channels to exchange messages between different processes.
-However, these covert-channel attacks are limited in throughput in traditional architectures for two main reasons: (i) accessing a memory location in main memory requires expensive cache bypassing techniques due to frequently accessed data being cached to improve performance, and (ii) even when bypassing the cache hierarchy, deep cache hierarchies employed in modern processors incur an additional high lookup latency on memory requests that are eventually sent to main memory.
+Main memory timing attacks are powerful as they can be used to gather information on \textit{all} applications that share main memory.
+However, these attacks \zb{have limited throughput} in traditional architectures \nbcr{1}{because accessing main memory \nbcr{2}{\emph{directly}} is difficult due to deep cache hierarchies.}